 Tips

 Only one assessment report per tamaiti or rangatahi can be created in the child and family assessment or investigation phase.
-Therefore this should be created at the time we are ready to articulate our built understanding and position of whether the threshold for section 14 of the Oranga Tamariki Act is reached.
+Therefore, this should be created at the time we are ready to articulate our understanding and professional judgement for each case.

 Where we believe that a tamaiti or rangatahi is in need of care or protection, we use the assessment record as the family group conference referral.